-Currently, if an educational institution reports a student for non-attendance or unsatisfactory progress, the student must attend meeting with DIAC or face automatic cancellation of their student visa.
+Currently, if an educational institution reports a student for non-attendance or unsatisfactory progress, the student must attend meeting with Immigration or face automatic cancellation of their student visa.
 If at the interview the student is found to be in breach, cancellation is mandatory, and there is no possibility of exercising discretion.

 As a result, many students are cancelled without full review of their individual circumstances.

-DIAC has also had a series of issues with the method of notification of the cancellation process, resulting in many students being reinstated onto student visas after being cancelled.
+The Department of Immigration has also had a series of issues with the method of notification of the cancellation process, resulting in many students being reinstated onto student visas after being cancelled.

 Post-Study Work Visa